Quick start user guide to Citizen Space

 Adding answer components

 Now that we've got a question, we need some way for people to answer it!
 Let's add an answer component.
-As you can see there are a number of different components to choose from.
+As you can tell from the Answer Components dropdown menu, there are a number of different components to choose from.

-Don't worry at this stage if you're not sure which type of answer component in the one you want - you'll get a preview of each component when you select it from the dropdown list.
+Don't worry at this stage if you're not sure which type of answer component you want.
+You'll have access to a preview of each component when you select it from the dropdown list.
+(You will probably also want to familiarise yourself with all of the different components, and this Knowledge Base article is a great place to start doing that.)

 Answer component page with component dropdown list and the add answer component button circled in red.